Wood Burning

 What is the Government doing?

-In January 2022 new legislation came into force that mean only Ecodesign stoves can be sold in the UK and EU.
+From January 2022 all new stoves had to meet Ecodesign Regulations in the UK and EU.
 Ecodesign stoves meet tighter emissions standards than previously manufactured stoves, so any new stove installed will automatically be less polluting than an older one.
 However, the report mentioned above states that “despite the proposed Eco-design Directive, domestic stoves will continue to make a substantial contribution to particulate emissions across Europe”.

 Further to that, research from the European Environmental Bureau discovered that per GJ of energy, an EcoDesign stove is actually allowed to emit 60 times as much particulate matter as an old truck from 2006 and 750 times as much as a newer truck from 2014.
 This research was carried out under optimal laboratory conditions - which will produce better results than in real-life conditions.